Tuolumne City, California

 Tuolumne City (/tuˈɒləmi/) is an unincorporated town in Tuolumne County, California.
 A census-designated place (CDP) officially known as Tuolumne also encompasses the town.
-The population of the CDP was 1,779 at the 2010 census, down from 1,865 at the 2000 census.
+The population of the CDP was 1,798 at the 2020 census, up from 1,779 at the 2010 census.

 History

 The area is known for a history of logging operations.
 Remnants of logging railroads are still present in the area.

 In the 1970s, Herbert Reichhold planned to open a theme park using narrow gauge live steam railroad equipment left over from the commercial logging operations.
 He envisioned transforming the town of Tuolumne into a "Railroad Theme Park", and he began purchasing properties in the town.
 However he abandoned the plans after the death of his wife.